MorphingGrid/Speed-Dating-Algorithm/README.md

 Best Model: **KNN**

 - Based on our ROC Curve, the KNN model appeared to be the superior model.
 As the TPR(True Positive Rate) increases, the False Positive Rate largely stays the same.
-This is good because it means our model overall is an accurately predicting Matches and Rejections based on the training data and is rarely misclassifying people, ie matching someone that should have been rejected.
+This is good because it means our model overall is accurately predicting Matches and Rejections based on the training data and is rarely misclassifying people, ie matching someone that should have been rejected.

-- One thing to note is that because our KNN model is a 1NN model that each test point becomes its own region which can lead to overfitting.
+- One thing to note is that because our KNN model is a 1NN model, each test point becomes its own region which can lead to overfitting.
 We chose to implement Decision Trees and Random Forest in an attempt to make our models more interpretable and a bit more robust to deal with an overfitted training data.
 Decision Trees and Random Forests also have access to a indicator variable in Python called "importance".
 Using Feature Importance Analysis, the significance of each attribute can be rated.

 - Using Feature Importance Analysis, we found that a person's attractiveness, sense of humor and shared interests with a person had over a 50% impact on their chances of matching with another person!

 ## Lessons Learned

 -  Initially, our response variable was very imbalanced.
-There was a far larging amount of rejections in the training set than matches(it's tough out here).
+There was a far larger amount of rejections in the training set than matches(it's tough out here).
 To fix this, we implemented Synthetic Minority Oversample Technique, or SMOTE, an alternative for bootstrapping to balance the response variable with an equal number of Matches to No Matches.
 This helps reduces overfitting as the rows are not complete duplicates, but synthetic instances

 ## What could be Improved